The "Walwin" BSA’s.

 Taken from Off Road Review.
 Credit Deryk Wylde.

-Here you can see the "Walwin BSA", next to the "Brian Martin BSA" that Andy Paxton rode in the 2012 Scottish two day trial, and next to that is another Ex works BSA, and the owner of all three machines, Ted and Edd Freeman, talking to another Oxfordshire BSA Trials legend, and ex works rider, renowned for being the only chap that could get a tune out of the B40 engined machine...
+Here you can see the "Walwin BSA", next to the "Brian Martin BSA" that Andy Paxton rode in the 2012 Scottish Pre65 Two Day trial, and next to that is another Ex works BSA C15T, and the owners of all three machines, Ted and Edd Freeman, talking to another Oxfordshire BSA Trials legend, and ex works rider, renowned for being the only chap that could get a tune out of the BSA B40 engined machine...
+Yes, Bill Faulkner...

 To get the alloy to work in this situation, direction of forces need a great deal of attention to get it right...